FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 <!-- TODO: check and rewrite the following parts copied from BGPsec -->

-## Incremental/Partial Deployment Considerations {#comparison}
+## Comparison with BGPsec {#comparison}

+The core difference between FC-BGP and BGPsec is that BGPsec is a path security mechanism but FC-BGP is a pathlet security mechanism.
+BGPsec initially protects the whole path security, but FC-BGP uses the security of path segments to compose the wholesome security of AS_PATH.

+In design, FC-BGP does not modify the AS_PATH attribute.
+It defines a new transitive path attribute to transport the FC segments so that the legacy ASes can forward this attribute to its peers without anything to process.
+Thus, FC-BGP is natively compatible with the BGP and supports partial deployment.
+It is different from BGPsec which replaces the AS_PATH attribute with a new Secure_Path information of BGPsec_Path attribute.

-In Section 5.1.1 of {{ARXIV}}, we have proved that the adversary cannot forge a valid AS path when FC-BGP is universally deployed.
+As for incremental/partial deployment considerations, in Section 5.1.1 of {{ARXIV}}, we have proved that the adversary cannot forge a valid AS path when FC-BGP is universally deployed.
 And in Section 5.1.2 of {{ARXIV}}, we analyze the benefits of FC-BGP in case of partial deployment.
 The results clearly show that FC-BGP provides strictly more benefits than BGPsec in partial deployment.
 As a result, attackers are forced to pretend to be at least two hops away from the destination AS, which reduces the probability of successful path hijacks.

 # Security Considerations {#security-considerations}